cuongth/ejabberd-websockets/README.markdown

 This is a module that adds websocket support for the [ejabberd](http://www.ejabberd.im/) XMPP server.
 It's a more elegant, modern and faster replacement to Bosh.

-It is an implementation of the [XMPP Over Websocket Draft](http://tools.ietf.org/html/draft-moffitt-xmpp-over-websocket-00) proposed by Jack Moffitt and Eric Cstari.
-The Websocket implementation is based on this [draft specification](http://tools.ietf.org/html/draft-ietf-hybi-thewebsocketprotocol-03).
+It will be an implementation of the [XMPP Over Websocket Draft](http://tools.ietf.org/html/draft-moffitt-xmpp-over-websocket-00) proposed by Jack Moffitt and Eric Cestari.
+The Websocket implementation is based on this [The WebSocket Protocol](http://tools.ietf.org/html/rfc6455).

 **You need to use the apt version of ejabberd, as the binary install comes with an old version of erlang. **